rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ```
 appium-doctor
 ```
+-   You might encounter some issues such as:
+    -   apkanalyzer not found, or Android not found in ../sdk
+-   **you can ignore the *Android not found* error.
+It is deprecated.**
+-   **For the apkanalyzer not found:**
+    1. Open Android Studio
+    2. Go to Settings
+    3. Find Android SDK tab
+    4. Go to SDK Tools
+    5. Check Android Command Line Tools, (if not installed, go install it.)

 -   If there is necessary fix that must be done, it must be done.
 For optional fixes, it can be ignored.

 ### Install Appium Drivers